EmblaTech/voicekom/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://github.com/EmblaTech/voicekom/blob/master/LICENSE) file for details.